 I left on my merry way for spring break, with calls of “see you in a week!” echoing from professors and fellow students.
 As we all know, that didn’t happen.
 Covid-19 stopped plans of coming back in its tracks, and a week later I was moving out of my dorm half a semester early, without even the chance to say goodbye to my friends, several of whom were graduating seniors.

 Now I’m fully online again, back to square one, as it would seem.
 I just finished up spring classes and in a few days I have summer ones starting.
 If you’re any kind of student and you’re reading this, I imagine you’re online now, too.
 My dad has been doing his work online, as I imagine many of you are, too.
 Zoom and Microsoft Teams now take the place of walking and driving to class or work.
 No in-person church services or extracurricular activities.
 No hugs from friends, classmates, and co-workers.
-Of course, this is the least we can sacrifice in order to flatten the curve and do our part, but quarantine feels weird, and I get that.

 Actually, I have a kind of unique perspective on this situation, as my dad is a swim coach, and I get to overhear the responses from the kids he coaches when he has meetings with them via Zoom and asks how their day is going.